Housing and Community Life

 Dormitory style living is very common on US college campuses.
 Generally speaking, students who live on campus will share their room with one other person and use shared bathrooms with people from other rooms on the same floor.
 Single rooms are available at extra cost, but their availability depends on the demand for on-campus housing.

-For living on campus the Office of Residence Life can assist you in finding the right accommodations.
-To get an overview of the offered housing possibilities and their respective prices, visit the Housing and Community Life website.
-The Willamette virtual tour provides an overview of the locations of the dorms.
+For living on campus, the Housing office can assist you in finding the right accommodations.
+To get an overview of the offered housing possibilities and their respective prices, visit the Housing website.

 When living on campus you are required to also have a meal plan.
-Information on meal plans is also available through Housing and Community Life.
-The meal plans allow you to have breakfast, lunch, and dinner at any of the three dining halls on campus.
+Information on meal plans is also available here through the housing office.
+The meal plans allow you to have breakfast, lunch, and dinner at any of the dining halls on campus.
 Some exchange agreements stipulate a specific meal plan.
 If you are unsure which plan you are entitled to with your exchange, please contact us.

-Here is what one student has to say about the meal plans:
+Here is what a student has to say about the meal plans:

 "From personal experience I can recommend that you choose meal plan C or D if you prefer to have breakfast and lunch, because they are the meals that will cost you the most meal plan points.
 Dinner is considered an "All You Can Eat" (AYCE) meal and is the same set amount of points every evening.
 Also if you like to snack on cookies and have a cup of tea or coffee in the afternoon, meal plans C and D will be the perfect choice for you.
 Personally, I found that the points were getting a little on the low side by the end of October.
 With close to two months to go, it is better to have too much than too little when it comes to meal plan points.
 You can also deposit money on your own to the card and buy food with that, but it is much nicer to not have to worry about something like that."